teunisvdh/TeamThomasDeTrein/README.md

 	Step 2: Select the critical station file you want to use: 'normal' for the number determined by the case or 'critical' for making all stations critical.

 	Step 3: Select the line (different for each algorithm) you want to use: randomLine, hillclimberLine or simulatedannealingLine.
-Make sure you comment out the other two lines you don't want to use (saves computing power).
+Make sure you comment out the lines you don't want to use (saves computing power).
+Note that when choosing simulatedAnnealingLine, the randomLine also has to be made.

 	Step 4: Change the parameters for the line used.